hellohaptik/docs_haptik/docs/agent-chat/teams.md

 1. **Total Chats**

     All ongoing chats that started in the chosen time duration.
-This includes chats in waiting, queued as well the completed chats.
-The total of all chats in the selected time from the time-date picker.
+The total of all current chats in the selected time range from the time-date picker will be the value here.

 2. **Completed Chats** (Coming soon)